ERNICommunity/erni-moods-android/README.md

 Android app
 -----------

-This is the ERNI Moods app for Android to be developed during the Hack Sessions and the ERNI Hack Day.
+This is the ERNI Moods app for Android, developed during the Hack Sessions and the ERNI Hack Day.

-####Please use API 19 and build tools 20.0.0
-Please check that you have SDK version 19 before working with this project.
-Please do not change the build version in build.gradle
-Thanks... :-)
+The app is a client for the [Erni Moods backend API] (https://github.com/ERNICommunity/erni-moods-backend)

 ##Brief architectural overview
-The app is built using the Model, View, Controller paradigm, and the classes are packaged in that way.
-Additionally:
+* the controller package contains the Android Activity and Fragment classes that drive the frontend
+* the model package contains plain old Java classes
 * the api package creates an abstraction layer that exposes methods to use the API backend
 * the service package contains helper classes

-##Model
-###model.Mood
-Represents a Mood object.
-###model.User
-Represents a User object.

-##Controller
-###controller.MoodsApp
-Class extends android.app.Application and useful for storing globals that will remain regardless of which Activity is currently running.
-###controller.EntryPoint
+##model
+###Mood
+Class representing the user's mood
+###User
+Class representing the user
+###GooglePlace
+Class representing a mood marker on the map

+##controller
+###EntryPoint
 Activity that is the first one created when the application starts.
-If the user is not registered, the SignUpFragment is inflated.
-If the user is already registered, then the MyMoodFragment is inflated.
-###controller.SignUpFragment
+We use and swap-in/out Fragments to display different screens
+###SignUpFragment
 Allows the user to sign up and validates the input.
-###controller.MyMoodFragment
+###LoginFragment
+For logging in user who is already signed up.
+###MyMoodFragment
 The core of the app - here you select your current mood which is then shared with all the other users.
-###controller.MoodsNearMeActivity
-(not yet implemented)
+###MoodsNearMeActivity
 This shows the moods on a Google Map.
-###controller.SettingsActivity
+###SettingsActivity
 This inflates SettingsFragment which contains the user preferences.

-#ToDo List
-Here is a list of things that the app would need:

-* myMoodActiviy: acquire location after the user has selected the mood. post the mood object to the database.
-* display the moodsNearMe on a google map
-* improve the navigation
-* ...
+The username and password are stored in preferences.xml

+##service
+###FormValidator
+A helper class for validating form input
+###MoodsJSONParser
+Provides a set of static methods to marshall and unmarshall User and Mood objects to JSON

+##api
+###UserBackend
+Implementation of the Interface IUserBackend to query User data from the backend
+###MoodsBackend
+Implementation of the Interface IMoodsBackend to query Mood data from the backend
+###PlacesBackend
+Implementation of the Interface IPlacesBackend to query Mood data from the backend
+###InternetAccess
+Extends AsyncTask to handle http requests

+###How to get involved
+Issues are tracked using the github [issues] feature (https://github.com/ERNICommunity/erni-moods-backend/issues) If you want to get involved, then please get started assigning unresolved issues to yourself and fixing them :-)